deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 - Java and Deno have more failed requests than others.
 - When concurrent requests are increased from 1000 to 2000, most implementations have a very high failure rate.
 The Go HTTP and Rust Tokio versions have nearly 100% failure rates, while multi-threaded Node.js have the least failure and have good performance at that concurrency level but with high CPU usage.
 It runs multiple versions of V8 for multi-threading, which explains the high CPU use.
 - Overall, Node.js still seems to perform better than Deno.
-- Another important takeaway is that benchmarking tools like ApacheBench, wrk, or drill seems to offer very different results and hence micro-benchmarks are not that reliable as ultimate performance benchmarks.
-Based on actual use case and implementation specific details there could be a lot of differences.
+- Another important takeaway is that benchmarking tools like ApacheBench, wrk, or drill seem to offer very different results, and hence micro-benchmarks are not as reliable as ultimate performance benchmarks.
+Based on the actual use case and implementation-specific details, there could be a lot of differences.
 Thanks to [Eamon Nerbonne for pointing it out](https://dev.to/eamonnerbonne/comment/1lpkf).
 - Apache Benchmarks run on versions with and without `thread.sleep` doesn't say much as the results are similar for all implementations, and it might be due to limitations of the ApacheBench tool.
-Hence as many people pointed out, i'm disregarding them.
+Hence as many people pointed out, I'm disregarding them.

 For more comprehensive benchmarks for web frameworks, I recommend checking out TechEmpower's [Web framework benchmarks](https://www.techempower.com/benchmarks/)